-ROCKY MOUNT, NORTH CAROLINA – North Carolina Wesleyan College announces the addition of Dr. Kelvin Spragley as their new Director of Teacher Education.
+ROCKY MOUNT, NORTH CAROLINA – North Carolina Wesleyan University announces the addition of Dr. Kelvin Spragley as their new Director of Teacher Education.
 Dr. Spragley will also serve as Wesleyan’s Coordinator of Diversity and Inclusion Programming.
 He begins on January 4, 2021.

 Dr. Spragley is a U.S. Army veteran, who has worked in the Wake County Public School System for seven years as a Social Science teacher.
 He also served as an Education Consultant for the North Carolina Association of Educators.
 From 2001-2010, Dr. Spragley worked concurrently as Associate Executive Director of the 60,000-member North Carolina Association of Educators and Executive Director for the North Carolina Foundation for Public School Children, a 501 (c) (3) non-profit that provides support to needy public-school children and grant support to public- school educators.

 Dr. Spragley completed his degrees in the following areas and locations: Chowan University (A.A. in History-1991); East Carolina University (B.S. in Education-1993); North Carolina State University (M.Ed. in Curriculum and Instruction-1999); and North Carolina State University (Ph.D. in Curriculum and Instruction-2009).
 During the past nine years, Dr. Spragley served in a variety of roles at Louisburg College, including Interim Academic Dean and VP of Academic Life, as well as Division Chair for Business Studies & Social Sciences.
 In addition, he was a Professor of History and Education while at Louisburg College, where he also served as the Director of the A.A. in Education program.